esttorhe/esttorhe.github.io/source/_posts/2015-06-14-swift-2-dot-0-throws-tip.markdown

 <script async src="http://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ---

 That being said, I'm not going to convince you to use it or avoid it.
-That's entirely up to you, the app/framework you are working on and wether or not you need to do async calls with `throws` (which is a «fun» thing to accomplish).
+That's entirely up to you, the app / framework you are working on and wether or not you need to do async calls with `throws` (which is a «fun» thing to accomplish).

 <br/>